julien-blanchon/jax-js/README.md

 - Adding support for more JAX functions and operations, see [compatibility table](./FEATURES.md).
 - Improving performance of the WebGPU and Wasm runtimes, generating better kernels, and using SIMD and multithreading.
+- Helping the JIT compiler to fuse operations in more cases.
 - Adding WebGL runtime for older browsers that don't support WebGPU.
 - Making a fast transformer inference engine, comparing against onnxruntime-web.
 - Ergonomics and API improvements.